Andreaay/CODSOFT/README.md

 - HTML5
 - CSS3

-## Installation

-1. Clone the repository: `git clone https://github.com/your-username/your-project.git`
-2. Navigate to the directory: `cd your-project`
-3. Open the `index.html` file in your web browser.

 ## Usage

 Explore the life and work of Vincent van Gogh through this webpage.
 Discover his colors, emotions, and contributions to art.